-Risk Reduction Category Risk Reduction Project Proposals Physical Planning Measures 1 Enforcing of building codes to ensure buildings can withstand severe weather prevalent in area 2 Considering weather conditions and storm / severe weather occurrence in development planning, zoning and land-use management 3 Identification and plotting of vacant high risk areas for future reference to avoid human settlements in such areas 4 Retro-fitting of vulnerable buildings to ensure resilience to storms and severe weather 5 Implement storm attenuation measures such as windbreaks in high risk areas i.e. plant appropriate tree species that can withstand strong winds.
-6 Identify alternate suitable venues/facilities for emergency services 7 Study and understand the impact of climate change on development Engineering & Construction Measures 8 Conduct a feasibility study of the area before any construction commences 9 Fencing off of wetlands to discourage construction and settlement 10 Develop and maintain severe weather early warning systems • 11 Lightning conductors on roofs in high risk areas 12 Implement robust construction methods according to building codes and known severe weather occurrence 13 Provide robust community facilities that are less vulnerable to severe weather and can be used as temporary emergency shelter 14 Ensure known severe weather occurrences are considered in all municipal infrastructure construction projects 15 Proper maintenance, monitoring and evaluation of storm water systems and planning Economic Measures 16 Pro-active maintenance of housing structures and relevant infrastructure such as storm shelters 17 Suggest the implementation of an emergency fund at local municipal level for each LM in the ORTDM 18 Establish co-operations of farming communities 19 Adequate provision for the maintenance buildings to reduce vulnerability to severe weather 20 Procure insurance on important infrastructure that can be damaged by severe weather 21 Institute and enforce fines or other punitive measures for non-adherence to building codes 22 Provide accessible and affordable insurance packages for high risk communities Management & Institutional Measures 23 Plan for the support of affected communities 24 Develop and maintain storm damage and search & rescue emergency response teams
+Risk Reduction Pisk Poduction Project Proposals Category Risk Reduction Project Proposals 1 Enforcing of building codes to ensure buildings can withstand severe weather prevalent in area 2 Considering weather conditions and storm / severe weather occurrence in development planning, zoning and land-use 2 management 3 Identification and plotting of vacant high risk areas for future reference to avoid human settlements in such areas Physical Planning 4 Retro-fitting of vulnerable buildings to ensure resilience to storms and Measures - T severe weather 5 Implement storm attenuation measures such as windbreaks in high Ŭ risk areas i.e. build trees 6 Identify alternate suitable venues/facilities for emergency services 7 Study and understand the impact of climate change on development 8 Conduct a feasibility study of the area before any construction commences 9 Fencing off of wetlands 10 Develop and maintain severe weather early warning systems Engineering & Construction 11 Lightning conductors on roofs in high risk areas Measures 12 Implement robust construction methods according to building codes and known severe weather occurrence 13 Provide robust community facilities that are less vulnerable to severe weather and can be used as temporary emergency shelter 14 Ensure known severe weather occurrences are considered in all municipal infrastructure construction projects 15 Proper maintenance, monitoring and evaluation of stormwater systems and planning 16 Pro-active maintenance 17 Suggest the implementation of an emergency fund at local municipal level for each LM in the CHDM 18 Establish co-operations of farming communities Economic Measures 19 Adequate provision for the maintenance buildings to reduce vulnerability to severe weather 20 Procure insurance on important infrastructure that can be damaged by severe weather 21 Institute and enforce fines or other punitive measures for non- adherence to building codes 22 Provide accessible and affordable insurance packages for high risk communities 23 Plan for the support of affected communities

-Risk Reduction Category Risk Reduction Project Proposals 25 Develop and implement preventative maintenance programmes 26 Integration of government department and municipalities to visit the Lusaka community in Middelburg 27 Ensure that standard operating procedures for disasters are developed and maintained.
-This should be tailored for each LM 28 Facilitate strategic planning of resources to cover all areas during emergencies 29 Plan and ensure strategic distribution of Disaster Management resources across area 30 Educate building inspectors and infrastructure maintenance teams on known severe weather threats 31 Mutual aid agreements to be established for relief and response 32 Ensure availability of mobile command vehicles and emergency housing 33 Identifying hotspots / high risk areas - develop a map enabled database of severe weather events and damage / impact experienced Societal Measures 34 Develop Awareness training and workshops in high risk areas before the rainy season 35 Develop and inform communities of response actions to early warning systems 36 Ensure Coordination and cooperation with NGO's such as ADRA 37 Community awareness and involvement of the youth in risk reduction projects.
-38 Collect community-based information on past severe weather events and make publicly available for school and research projects 39 Identify and utilize indigenous knowledge systems 40 Focus on combatting climate change through adaptation measures
+Risk Reduction Diele De destion Desiret Deserves Category Risk Reduction Project Proposals Management & Institutional 24 Develop and maintain storm damage and search & rescue emergency response teams Measures 25 Develop and implement preventative maintenance programmes 26 Integration of government department and municipalities to visit the Lusaka community in Middelburg 27 Ensure that standard operating procedures for disasters are developed and maintained.
+This should be tailored for each LM 28 Facilitate strategic planning of resources to cover all areas during emergencies 29 Plan and ensure strategic distribution of Disaster Management resources across area 30 Educate building inspectors and infrastructure maintenance teams on known severe weather threats 31 Mutual aid agreements to be established for relief and response 32 Ensure availability of mobile command vehicles and emergency housing 33 Identifying hotspots / high risk areas - develop database of severe weather events and damage / impact experienced 34 Develop Awareness training and workshops in high risk areas before the rainy season 35 Develop and inform communities of response actions to early warning systems 36 Ensure Coordination and cooperation with NGO's such as ADRA Societal Measures 37 Community awareness and involvement of the youth 38 Collect community-based information on past severe weather events and make publicly available for school and research projects 39 Identify and utilize indigenous knowledge systems 40 Focus on combatting climate change through adaptation measures